REU Internship in Astronomy

 Apply here!

-Internship applications are due February 1st.
-Completed applications consist of an essay, a resume/CV, and copies of transcripts from all colleges and universities attended (unofficial transcripts are acceptable), as well as two letters of recommendation to be sent before the deadline.
+Completed applications consist of a resume/CV, copies of transcripts from all colleges and universities attended (unofficial transcripts are acceptable), an essay (one page limit), and two letters of recommendation to be sent before the deadline.
+The essay should address your interest in astronomy, your academic and co-curricular experience, and how this particular REU will support your academic and career goals.

 Complete instructions can be found on the application submission page here.
-Questions about the MMA’s NSF-REU program can be sent to Dr. Regina Jorgenson, Director of Astronomy at the Maria Mitchell Association.
+Questions about the MMA’s REU program can be sent to Jackie Milingo, Director of Astronomy at the Maria Mitchell Association.

 We hope to welcome you to the Nantucket Maria Mitchell Association!